hanzoui/rfcs/rfcs/9999-TEST-enhanced-discussion-workflow.md

 4. **Fork Compatibility**: Works with `pull_request_target` for fork contributions

 This test will validate all these features work as expected.

+### ✅ Testing Update Sync

+This section was added to verify that when we push changes to the RFC file, the GitHub discussion automatically updates to reflect the new content.
+The sync workflow should detect this change and update the discussion body with the modified RFC content.

 ## Detailed design